TheJesusFish/Retrotink-DV1-Profile-Repository/README.md

 First, I may have just missed it.
 I am (mostly) human and there are 900+ games here - I probably missed something.

-Another possibility is that Toaplan (and Toaplan adjacent) games don't play well with direct video and cannot be decimated, cropped, or rotated correctly.
+Another possibility is that Toaplan (and Toaplan adjacent) games don't play well with direct video.
+Most cannot be decimated, cropped, or rotated correctly.
 Until they receive updates, there isn't much I can do.

-Either way, please file an [issue](https://github.com/TheJesusFish/Retrotink-DV1-Profile-Repository/issues) for it (if one doesn't exist already).
+In either case, please file an [issue](https://github.com/TheJesusFish/Retrotink-DV1-Profile-Repository/issues) for the non-rotated profile (if one doesn't exist already).
 This will help me immensely.

 ### Why is a profile for [game] missing?
 Probably because the game was released after I released a pack for the month.
 I'm going to try to release around the beginning of every month, but that means that there will be a period of time every month where new cores aren't yet in the zip.